Table of Contents

 The Situation Room Model: How AHS Runs the Migration

 - Pre-migration assessment.
-Chart inventory, document type mapping, payer enrollment audit, and a Part 2 status review for every program touching SUD records.
+Chart inventory, document-type mapping, payer enrollment audit, and a Part 2 status review for every program touching SUD records.

 - Command structure.
 One executive sponsor on the operator side.
 One AHS migration lead.
 Named clinical, billing, and compliance leads with decision rights.